TakutoYoshikai/weasley-zoom/README.md

 # weasley-zoom 13 15
 ```

-Next, you have to click ZOOM window and focus on ZOOM window because this program uses keyboard shortcut.
+Next, you have to click ZOOM window and focus on ZOOM window because this program uses keyboard shortcut of ZOOM.

 ### LICENSE
 MIT LICENSE